vert-x3/vertx-maven-service-factory/README.md

 The list of remote repositories can be configured using the `vertx.maven.remoteRepos` system property - this should contain a space separated list of urls to the remote repositories.

-The default valus is `http://central.maven.org/maven2/ http://oss.sonatype.org/content/repositories/snapshots/`
+The default valus is `http://central.maven.org/maven2/ http://oss.sonatype.org/content/repositories/snapshots/

+### Programmatically

+You can also configure the repositories programmatically using the `setLocalMavenRepo(String localMavenRepo)` and `setRemoteMavenRepos(List<String> remoteMavenRepos)` methods on the factory.

 ## TODO

 * Configuring auth
-* Support other kind of repositories